arslonbekXX/pdp-21-vercel/README.md

-# ---------- 10.05.25 ----------(51)
+# ---------- 10.05.25 ----------(52)

-## Eval - math operation

 ## Object

-       ✅ What is object
+       ✅ What is object 👍
        ✅ How to create object
        ✅ How to access object properties
+            🎁 Dot notation - obj.something 👍
+            🎁 Bracket notation - obj ['something'] 👍
-       ✅ How to add new properties to object
+       ✅ How to add new properties to object  👍
-       ✅ How to delete properties from object
+       ✅ How to delete properties from object 👍
-       ✅ How to check if object has property
+       ✅ How to check if object has property 👍
-       ✅ How to iterate over object properties
+       ✅ How to iterate over object properties 👍
-       ✅ Dot notation
-       ✅ Bracket notation
+            🎁 For OF loop (Array)
+            🎁 For IN loop (Array)
+            🎁 For IN loop (Object)
        ✅ Object methods
+            🎁 this keyword

 ============= DOM =============